DorianLockhart/DorianLockhart.github.io/README.md

 ## Welcome to My GitHub Portfolio

-You can find my posts here: [editor on GitHub](https://github.com/DorianLockhart/DorianLockhart.github.io/_posts) to maintain and preview the content for your website in Markdown files.
+You can find my [posts](https://github.com/DorianLockhart/DorianLockhart.github.io/_posts/) here.
+Hope you enjoy!

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.